Winter Olympics 2022: Beijing reports spike in new virus cases

 Anyone testing positive is being put into isolation and only allowed to compete after getting two negative test results in 24 hours.

-The Winter Olympics are going ahead despite travel in and out of China being severely restricted since the pandemic began in December 2019, after the first cases found in the Chinese city of Wuhan.
+The Winter Olympics are going ahead despite travel in and out of China being severely restricted since the pandemic began.

 Those travelling to Beijing for the games must come on charter flights and stay in their bubble until they leave.